-The Affordable warmth for health project ran from January 2016 to 2017 and targeted the whole of Argyll & the surrounding islands.
-The aim of the project was to forge links with the NHS (i.e. Health and Social Care Partnership - HSPC) and provided energy advice; developed and delivered talks and workshops; arranged information stands and advice surgeries in key health-related locations.
-Affordable warmth for health specifically targeted NHS, health and social care staff and care workers as research has indicated that fuel poverty is a significant cause of health issues, which ultimately, impacts heavily on the NHS and Community Services budgets and leads to excess winter deaths.
-The project sought to establish a direct referrals system between primary health and community care professionals for vulnerable fuel poor patients to the AW team for advice and support.
-In addition Affordable warmth for health enhanced the awareness of the deleterious health effects of fuel poverty via advice surgeries, printed materials and information displays.
+The Affordable Warmth for Health project forged links with the NHS (i.e. Health and Social Care Partnership - HSPC) and provided energy advice; developed and delivered talks and workshops; arranged information stands and advice surgeries in key health-related locations.
+Affordable Warmth for Health specifically targeted NHS, health and social care staff and care workers as research has indicated that fuel poverty is a significant cause of health issues, which ultimately, impacts heavily on the NHS and Community Services budgets and leads to excess winter deaths.
+The project sought to establish a direct referrals system between primary health and community care professionals for vulnerable fuel poor patients to the ALIenergy Affordable Warmth team for advice and support.
+In addition Affordable Warmth for Health enhanced the awareness of the deleterious health effects of fuel poverty via advice surgeries, printed materials and information displays.
 Connections were made with a number of hospitals, GP surgeries and other primary health care establishments.

 Fuel poverty can have a devastating effect on people’s physical and emotional health.

 The indoor environment is a source of health risk factor as most people spend more than 90% of time indoors.
 Older people, young children and babies are less able to detect temperature changes.

 18-24°C, the recommended temperature for a living room, known as the comfort zone and has no associated risk.